-Taking place at Eridge Park near Tunbridge Wells, Kent, the oldest deer park in Britain provided the perfect natural landscape for this inaugural 3-day festival held 22-24 June 2018, produced and curated by Entertee Events.
+Taking place at Eridge Park near Tunbridge Wells, Kent, the oldest deer park in Britain provided the perfect natural landscape for this inaugural, multi-award winning 3-day festival held 22-24 June 2018, produced and curated by Entertee Events.

 As a completely independent festival, Black Deer celebrates the UK and international forms of original roots-based music; from country, folk, blues, bluegrass, gumbo rock and honky tonk and the wider elements of the festival as a whole experience.